Gaps & Punishes

 Kick is a mid attack that knocks you fullscreen.
 This is mainly used after the Terminator’s:

 The Kick is not very threatening because it does not deal much damage and sends you away on hit.
-If you wish to punish the Kick, you must Flawless Block it and use an +.
+To punish the Kick, Flawless Block it and use an +.
 Flawless Blocking will also punish the Punch because both attacks hit near the same time.
 Be careful as the Terminator can delay the Kick or use the Tackle or Stop to counter Flawless Block attempts.

-Stop allows the Terminator to cancel out of his Running Man stance for pressure at the cost of 1 bar of Defensive Meter.
+Stop allows the Terminator to cancel out of his Running Man stance for pressure.
 This is mainly used after his + or + as it is safe when used after these attacks.
-If used after his +, the Terminator will be at -3 on block, whereas he will be at -6 on block if used after his +.
-If used anywhere else, the Stop is punishable.
-If you predict that he will cancel out of the Running Man, use a jab to either punish or interrupt him out of his next attack.
+If used after his +, the Terminator will be at -3 on block, whereas if used after his +, he will be at -6 on block.
+If used elsewhere, the Stop is punishable.
+If you predict that he will cancel out of the Running Man, use a quick jab to either punish or interrupt him out of his next attack.

 Dealing With Grenades

 If the Rolling Ion Grenade is used at close-range and is not Amplified, it can usually be interrupted.
 If the Terminator is hit, then the grenade will disappear.
-Throwing the Terminator in such situations is a good way make sure that the grenade goes away because if you react too late, then the throw will still cause the grenade to disappear.
-If the Rolling Ion Grenade is Amplified, then it is punishable at -11 on block.
+Throwing the Terminator in such situations is a good way make sure that the grenade goes away because if you react too late to punish, then the Terminator will be grabbed out of blocking and cause the grenade to disappear.
+If the Rolling Ion Grenade is Amplified, then the Terminator will be punishable at -11 on block.
 To make punishing easier, it can also be Flawless Blocked, leaving the Terminator at -16.

 Rolling Ion Grenade Setup